vlada123m22/PAD/CommunicationPatterns.md

 ## Services Overview

-### User Management Service – Go | REST API
+### User Management Service – JavaScript (Node.js) | REST API
 - **Responsibilities:** Handles accounts, balances, authentication, and rewards.
-- **Why Go?** Fast, lightweight, and efficient for services with many small requests.
+- **Why JavaScript?** Node.js is well-suited for handling many concurrent requests with non-blocking I/O.
-- **Why REST?** Simple and widely supported.
+- **Why REST?** Simple and widely supported across clients and services.
-- **Trade-off:** REST is not the fastest protocol, but its reliability makes it a strong fit for core services.
+- **Trade-off:** REST is not the fastest protocol, but its reliability and ecosystem support make it a strong fit for core services.

 ### Game Service – JavaScript (Node.js) | REST API
 - **Responsibilities:** Controls phases, rules, win conditions, and player states.